AhmedAtya74/System-analysis-and-design/Investigating System Requirements.md

  ##### The remaining categories (URPS) describe nonfunctional requirements as follows:

+#### 2.1. usability requirements:
-1. usability requirements: describe operational characteristics related to users, such as the user interface, related work procedures, online help, and documentation.
+describe operational characteristics related to users, such as the user interface, related work procedures, online help, and documentation.

+#### 2.2.
+Reliability requirements:
-2. Reliability requirements describe the dependability of a system—how often a system exhibits such behaviors as service outages and incorrect processing and how it detects and recovers from those problems.
+describe the dependability of a system—how often a system exhibits such behaviors as service outages and incorrect processing and how it detects and recovers from those problems.

+#### 2.3.
+Performance requirements:
-3. Performance requirements describe operational characteristics related to measures of workload, such as throughput and response time.
+describe operational characteristics related to measures of workload, such as throughput and response time.

+#### 5.4.
+Security requirements:
-4. Security requirements describe how access to the application will be controlled and how data will be protected during storage and transmission.
+describe how access to the application will be controlled and how data will be protected during storage and transmission.

 ### Additional Requirements Categories: